Convert Technical Atmosphere to Pascal (at to Pa)

 Formula: 1 at = 98066.5 Pa

-By using this conversion factor, you can easily convert any pressure from technical atmosphere to pascal with precision.
+By using this conversion factor, you can easily convert any pressure measurement from technical atmosphere unit to pascal unit with precision.

 How to Convert at to Pa?